Afleet Alex

-Afleet Alex (born May 9, 2002 in Florida) is an American thoroughbred race horse who, in 2005, won two of America's classic races, the Preakness Stakes and the Belmont Stakes.
-He is owned by the Cash Is King Stable partnership, was trained by Tim Ritchey and was ridden by Jeremy Rose.
+Afleet Alex (born May 9, 2002, in Florida) is an American thoroughbred race horse who, in 2005, won two of America's classic races, the Preakness Stakes and the Belmont Stakes.
+He is owned by the Cash Is King Stable partnership, was trained by Tim Ritchey and ridden by Jeremy Rose.
 In twelve lifetime starts, Alex won eight times (six times in stakes, three times in G1 stakes), placed twice (both in G1 stakes), and came in third once (in the Kentucky Derby) over 12 starts, for lifetime earnings of $2,765,800.

 Background

 Bred in Florida by John Martin Silvertand, Afleet Alex is out of the winning mare Maggy Hawk and counts multiple Grade 2-placed Unforgettable Max as a full brother.
 Maggy Hawk is by Hawkster, a world record holder on turf at a mile and a half.
 His maternal granddam is 1983 Demoiselle Stakes (G1) winner Qualique.
 Qualique was sired by Hawaii, a multiple grade one (G1) winner and marathon turf specialist.
 Also on his dam's side is Sir Gaylord, half-brother to Secretariat, who sired his fourth dam, Gaylord's Touch.
 Maggy Hawk has three foals of racing age, two runners, two winners and two stakes horses, including Afleet Alex.
 He was sired by Northern Afleet, a stakes winner from seven furlongs to nine furlongs, who was the son of the 1987 Canadian Horse of the Year, Afleet.
 Afleet was by the leading sire Mr. Prospector.

 At the outset, Afleet Alex faced adversity: his mother became ill 24 hours after his birth and could no longer nurse him.
 She did supply him with colostrum (mother's first milk that is rich in antibodies and nutrients).
 Silvertrand's daughter Lauren (then nine) fed the colt from a Coors Light bottle the day after his mother became ill.
 He continued bottle feeding for twelve days until a nurse mare could be found.
 He was originally sold at auction as a yearling for $150,000.
 A year later the owner sold him in the Fasig-Tipton Midlantic May two-year-olds in training sale for $75,000.